Health plans for your business.

 A good benefits broker will educate you on the compliance pieces so that you are prepared for that dreaded day.
 A wrap document covers most of what is required and the remaining forms should be readily accessible with proof of distribution to employees and/or eligible participants.

-Why Do All Businesses Need Group Health Insurance
+Why Do All Businesses Need Group Medical Insurance

 Health insurance is an expected benefit from an employer.
 By not providing health insurance, employees have less loyalty to your business and look at their personal health insurance cost as a burden you have imposed on them.
 It is viewed almost as essential as workmans’ compensation.